 We have been advised that certain aspects of our technology can give us and our collaborators independence from third party patent claims to gene sequences.
 In general, under United States patent law, a patent may be obtained for any new and useful process, machine, manufacture, or composition of matter.
-An underlying theme of U.S. patent law, as related to biotechnology, is that the sequence of a gene, as it exists in the chromosome, is not new, even when newly discovered, unless it is isolated or modified from its normal chromosomal context.
-As a result, patent courts have held that a DNA sequence must be purified, isolated or modified to be patentable.
-Accordingly, U.S. patent claims to DNA sequences can cover only isolated, purified or modified nucleic acid sequences (e.g., a purified DNA fragment or a DNA sequence inserted into a vector).
+An underlying theme of U.S. patent law, as related to biotechnology, is that the sequence of a gene, as it exists in the chromosome, is not patentable, even when newly discovered, although a cDNA corresponding to the transcription product of that gene may be.
+Accordingly, U.S. patent claims to DNA sequences can cover only isolated cDNAs, or modified nucleic acid sequences (e.g., a purified DNA fragment or a DNA sequence inserted into a vector).
 We have been advised that U.S. patent claims to DNA sequences do not, and cannot, cover gene sequences as they exist in their natural chromosomal environment, and international patent law is even more stringent than U.S. patent law in this regard.
-Most current methods for over-expression of a gene or protein involve the introduction into a cell of a vector containing a DNA encoding the protein to be overexpressed.
-Since such a vector contains isolated sequences which encode the protein, it would be covered by any patent claims to those sequences.
+Most current methods for over-expression of a gene or protein involve the introduction into a cell of a vector containing a DNA encoding the protein to be over-expressed.
+Since such a vector contains isolated cDNA sequences which encode the protein, it would be covered by any patent claims to those sequences.
 In contrast, our methods for over-expression utilize ZFP TFs that target endogenous genes as they exist in the chromosome.
-As a result, our gene regulation methods do not require the use of isolated DNA sequences encoding the protein to be over-expressed and, our counsel has advised us, do not infringe patent claims to such sequences.
+As a result, our gene regulation methods do not require the use of isolated cDNA sequences encoding the protein to be over-expressed and, our counsel has advised us, do not infringe patent claims to such sequences.
 Notwithstanding this advice, we realize that others could take a contrary position that could result in litigation.
 While we believe that we would prevail in any such litigation, the uncertainties involved in litigation generally make it impossible to provide assurance as to the ultimate outcome of such matters.
 See "Risk Factors-Because it is difficult and costly to protect our proprietary rights, and third parties have filed patent applications that are similar to ours, we cannot ensure the proprietary protection of our technologies and products."

-The patent positions of pharmaceutical and biotechnology firms, including our patent position, are uncertain and involve complex legal and factual questions for which important legal tenets are largely unresolved.
+The patent positions of pharmaceutical and biotechnology firms, including our patent position, are uncertain and involve complex legal and factual questions for which important legal tenets are largely unresolved and are subject to interpretation and refinement by the court system.
 Patent applications may not result in the issuance of patents and the coverage claimed in a patent application may be significantly reduced before a patent is issued.
 Although we have filed for patents on some aspects of our technology, we cannot provide assurances that patents will be issued as a result of these pending applications or that any patent that has been or may be issued will be upheld.
 The laws of some foreign countries may not protect our proprietary rights to the same extent as do the laws of the United States.
-Our issued US patent US8153399 has emerged from a re-examination procedure with minor claim modifications.
-In addition, an opposition has recently been filed for our issued European patent EP2281050.
-We do not know what the outcome of this procedure will be.
-The claims of this patent may be amended such that claim scope is reduced or the patent may be revoked as a result of this procedure.
+For example, our issued European patents = EP2171052 and EP2527435 have been opposed in Europe.
+Our EP2281050 case was revoked during Opposition in November 2016, and we do not know what the final outcome of this case will be.
+Similarly, EP2171052 and EP2527435 will undergo Opposition hearings in early 2017, and we do not know what the outcome of these procedures will be.
+The claims of these patents may be amended such that claim scope is reduced or the patents may be revoked as a result of these procedures.